 Food Aid and Promotion of Healthy Nutrition Program - DIATROFI:

-- contributing in the development of educational modules and actions
+- Contributing in the development of training modules and training activities including e-learning

 Humanitarian actions for refugees/ asylum seekers:

 The ideal candidate should be a native English speaker with strong analytical, research and scientific writing skills.
 The Intern should have extensive knowledge of MS Office applications (familiarity with statistical software, such as SPSS, desirable).
 An interest in public health and public service will be highly appreciated.

 I am halfway into my internship at Prolepsis and I absolutely love my experience and have learned so much!
 I have shadowed at a Greek hospital, visited schools serviced by Prolepsis’ nutrition program and areas affected by the Attica wildfires, revised grant proposals, and researched possible projects to implement in a new program targeting the elderly loneliness epidemic.
 Along with all of this, I have been writing an introduction to a paper about migrant healthcare in the EU, analyzing data and writing a report about Roma integration in Greek schools, and conducting comparative analysis between different EU countries to understand the needs of health professionals working with unaccompanied minors and refugees.
 I am learning about the role of non-profits in the public health sector, refugee health issues in the EU, ways to tackle public health issues, and the situation of Roma in Greece, observing the impact of projects implemented by the very dedicated team at Prolepsis, and gaining many analytical, writing, organizational, and collaboration skills.